nanoframework/nanoframework.github.io/content/building/build-instructions.md

 ```

 This is because the BUILD_VERSION value of your custom built nanoCLR doesn't match the one nanoframework.CoreLibrary expects.
-BUILD_VERSION can be set CMakeUserPresets.json.
+BUILD_VERSION can be set at CMakeUserPresets.json.
 The value defaults to `"0.9.99.999"`.
 Change that to the one you need at the moment, like `"1.6.1.28"`.

 Don't forget to:

 - make this change under appropriate target block, as described [here](cmake-presets.md)
-- make sure you understood that VSCode have to be reloaded to these json changes have effect.
-- make sure you understood that the build folder have to be removed to these changes have effect.
 - re-select the CMake target (VSCode bottom line) to reconfigure the build.
+- you're better running CMake command: 'delete cache and reconfigure' for this to become effective